blockheron/gis-uwo/README.md

 ## Account information/Edit mode
 The edit mode is accessed through the admin user which has the username "admin" and the password "password".
-There is one user for each group member with usernames Liam, Karen, Maxwell, Denise, Valentina and the password for each of those users is "1234"
+There is one user for each group member with usernames Liam, Karen, Maxwell, Emma, Valentina and the password for each of those users is "1234"

 ## Screenshots
 ### Login Window